Aug 05Meet the Artist: A Q&A with Kenji Stoll

 Kenji Stoll: My name is Kenji Hamai Stoll, and I’m a public artist and muralist based in Tacoma, WA.
 My interest in art was sparked through graffiti art as a teenager.
 Simultaneously, I’ve always had a deep respect and passion for my own heritage and its artwork, and I see my current work being influenced by both cultures.
 Flowers possess a lot of symbolism across the globe and are often used to talk about the temporary beauty and impermanence of life.
 I enjoy tying these elements into my work in ways that inspire people to look at the world around them differently.

-MH: When designing the mural for the Mount Baker Family Housing and Resource Center, you talked about the importance of the lotus flower in your design.
+MH: When designing the mural for Gardner House and Allen Family Center, you talked about the importance of the lotus flower in your design.
 Can you share more about that?

 KS: The lotus flower is unique in that it takes root in thick mud and rises through murky water to bloom vibrantly without a trace of where it came from.
 Like lotus flowers, it’s important to recognize that as humans, we too can blossom from the most uncertain or unlikely places.